jerrysun-ofive/basic_http_server/README.md

 - Handles HTTP/1.0 GET requests.
 - Serves static files from the server's directory
 - Returns an 'index.html' file when the root URL is accessed.
-- Sends a '404 Not Found' response if the requested file does not exist/
+- Sends a '404 Not Found' response if the requested file does not exist.

 ---